cheerioskun/blog/content/posts/nuformat-1.md

 draft: false
 ---

-Sometime last year, I took part in the company hackathon and came across some nice questions which were fun to solve.
-This post is about learning how to exploit unsafe uses of printf in C code.

-The problem with a C source file and a binary called nuformat1.
+The problem gives us a C source file and a binary called nuformat1.
 Inspecting the source code:

 ```c
 char flag[48];